rwfwuwx/Xianglab-publication-code/README.md

   The report file is in the .docx and .mlx formart.

-Note: For the end-to-end 11buddy research pipeline of a study from the beginnign data collection ... to the result reporting here, i.e., the Study_TaskList, please see https://github.com/rwfwuwx/11buddy-and-I.
+Note: For the end-to-end 11buddy research pipeline of a study from the starting data collection ... untill the result reporting here, i.e., the Study_TaskList, please see https://github.com/rwfwuwx/11buddy-and-I.

 Note: The ada_report_file was in the .docx or .mlx formart, which is not supported for uploading in github.
 A .pdf version is thus attached instead.

-Note: The most recent 11buddies are presented here, and may look not exactly the same as they were originally with pubilication months/years before (it's normal, they are growing up).
+Note: The most latest 11buddies are presented here, and may look not exactly the same as they were originally with pubilication months/years before (it's normal, they are growing up).

 ## Publication with 11buddy
 ### work 2024_VR
 Huang Y#, Zhan L#, Zhong S, Sun M, Wang C, Yang C, Wu X* (2024) Sustaining attention in visuomotor timing is associated with location-based binding.
-Vision Research.
-In Press.
+Vision Research 219: 108405.

 (coming)